-5.147 Nos.
-39 to 49 and 75 are six houses very similar in style to Nos.
+5.148 Nos.
+39 to 49 and 75 are six houses very similar in style to nos.
 51 to 65 apart from having a basement storey.
 All have an additional recessive roof storey.
 Original pattern iron railings have been retained or sympathetic replacements installed.

-5.148 Nos.
-51 to 65 are 2 storey brick built houses with stucco ground floor elevations.
+5.149 Nos.
+51 to 65 are two storey brick built houses with stucco ground floor elevations.
 Windows carry simple stucco architraves.
 Doorways are recessed with capitals and arched architraves.
-All but No. 65 have retained their timber sash windows.
-6 of these houses have recessive additional stories of varying design.
+All but no. 65 have retained their timber sash windows.
+Six of these houses have recessive additional stories of varying design.
 Nos.
-67-71 are 2 storey brick built plus stucco basements.
+67 to 71 are two storey brick built plus stucco basements.
 Doorways and ground floor windows have stucco architraves with matching cornices.
 Nos.
 71 and 67 have additional recessive roof storeys.
-No. 73 is a 2 storey plus basement brick built house with stucco basement elevation.
+No. 73 is a two storey plus basement brick built house with stucco basement elevation.
 The façade features a decorative string course above ground floor and a more elaborate brick cornice.

-3 styles of houses in Faroe Road; No. 75 on the right is also prevalent at nos.
-39 to 49.
+Three styles of houses in Faroe Road; no. 75 on the right is also prevalent at nos.
+39-49.

-5.149 Nos.
-2 to 12 are 2 storey brick built houses with stucco ground floor elevations.
+5.150 Nos.
+2 to 12 are two storey brick built houses with stucco ground floor elevations.
 Windows carry simple stucco architraves.
 Doorways are recessed with capitals and arched architraves.
 There are floating cornices above the doorway and ground floor window.
 Nos.
-18 to 24 are 2 storey, brick built terraced houses with basements and pitched roofs.
+16 to 24 are two storey, stock brick built terraced houses with basements and pitched roofs.
 Basement elevations are stucco.
 Windows have cambered heads and architraves.
 Doorways are recessed behind round arch heads which are visually supported by flat stucco architraves with capitals.
 Nos.
-18 and 20 have prominent dormer windows in the front roof slope.
+16- 20 have prominent and unsympathetic dormer windows in the front roof slope.
 Nos.
-26 to 34 are 2 storey brick built terraced houses with basements and pitched roofs.
+26 to 34 are two storey brick built terraced houses with basements and pitched roofs.
 Stucco is only applied to recessed doorways and flat architraves with small capitals.

-5.150 Nos.
-36 and 38 are 3 storey, stucco fronted houses with basements.
+5.151 Nos.
+36 and 38 are a pair of three storey, stucco fronted houses with basements.
 The façades are notable for their arched stucco pediments above all windows and the matching arches of the recessed doorways.
 The parapets consist of a stucco string course with flat rendered frieze carrying modillions which support a continuous cornice.
 Iron railings are retained along the boundaries.
 Recessed mansard roofs with dormers are a later addition to all premises.
-These houses are identical to Nos.
-80 to 86.
+Nos.
+80 to 86 are modern houses that replicate the architectural style of nos.
+36 and 38.

-From left to right Nos.
+From left to right nos.
 42, 40, 38, 36 and 34 Faroe Road.

-5.151 At St. Mary's Roman Catholic Primary School, the boundary above the brick wall has an open aspect allowing views of notable mature trees within the school grounds.
+5.152 At St. Mary's Roman Catholic Primary School, the boundary above the brick wall has an open aspect allowing views of notable mature trees within the school grounds.
 The street only contains a few small trees and would benefit from further planting if feasible.